Podcasts about Artistic Process & Trans Writing Community

 (49:00ish) "What does it mean when a trans woman has a tremendous amount of power?
 What does she become?
 What is she capable of?
 And I don't mean that only in good ways...
 I mean, what is she capable of in really bad ways."
 Torrey hints at the subject matter of her next project...!

 t4t is a podcast by trans writer Hazel Jane Plante all about "writing while trans."
 Basically, it's my dream-podcast-come-true.

-That being said, even if you aren't able to concentrate for the full two hours, Hazel has lovingly taken the time to write up a list in the show notes of all the topics covered in each episode (maybe in future she could time-stamp these notes, even??).
+That being said, even if you aren't able to concentrate for the full 1.5-2 hours, Hazel has lovingly taken the time to write up a list in the show notes of all the topics covered in each episode; maybe in future she might also time-stamp these notes?
+[Edit: some episodes now have transcripts available, which is wonderful to see, including the phenomenal episode with Vivek Shraya.]
 It's worth taking a look through the show notes alone to admire and engage with the HUUUGE breadth of artists and artworks referenced; each episode I've listened to has led me down a rabbit hole of researching & learning about trans activism, art & culture.
 Plus, in this one, Morgan talks about writing "thinly-veiled Tomb Raider fanfiction" in her teens, which is an absolute delight.